 An important part of the process to create the new Tasman Environment Plan is identifying the District's special places and giving them extra protections to help preserve the uniqueness of the environment, the area’s history, or provide people with access to the outdoors.

-Updated draft maps with boundary changes following landowner and stakeholder feedback will be released later this year.
+Over autumn, we began the process of working with landowners and our communities to make sure that we have the boundaries in the right place and that the protective controls on activity are sensitive to future aspirations.
+Early feedback has been gathered and updated draft maps with boundary changes will be released later this year.
 It’s important to know that before anything is finalised, we will be in touch again on the firmed up boundaries and proposed policy response for your area.

 Note: This project is not about stopping established legal activities, it’s about safeguarding the District's valued landscapes and coast from specific future activities that would impact what makes them so special.

 Click here to read the answers to a series of frequently asked questions about the Tasman District Outstanding Natural Landscapes and Features, and revised Coastal Environment projects.

 Investigation and identification of the Outstanding Natural Landscapes and Outstanding Natural Features.

 This assessment identifies the coastal environment of the Tasman Region and evaluates levels of natural character.